hngu/appfinity/src/frontend/apps/sandbox/README.md

   - How come I can use setList in the #6?
 I has to get the subtask, then index it.
 I didn't index before.
   - You can set the whole list but then the whole component gets re-rendered so the better solution is to update local state
   - returning null or false in JSX curly braces will be ignored
+  - For scoring, just keep a total score state and calculate if the score is correct. if it is, increment score.
 - JSX Conditional Advice
   - beware of `{number && <JSX />}` because a it will render a 0.
 Thats because falsy left hand side for `&&` are returned.
 Just use booleans explicitly in JSX conditionals.
   - Avoid ternaries if you can